Earls Court Serviced Apartments, History & Area Guide

-If you looking for short-stay Earls Court holiday apartments in, look no further than the Collingham Apartments.
+If you’re looking for short-stay Earls Court holiday apartments look no further than the Collingham Apartments.
 Located in a beautiful period mansion building in Collingham Gardens, a quiet and tranquil road in South Kensington, we have a choice of serviced apartments that are perfect for leisure or work.

 The Collingham Apartments are modern, spacious and stylish yet affordable.
 Our range of holiday apartments near Earl Court are beautifully appointed with facilities and amenities to match – one of the many reasons we were awarded a TripAdvisor Traveller’s Choice Award for 2015.

 We give each guest a relaxed, comfortable experience, contemporary living space and a seamless blending of the décor and character with the style of the area.

 Earls Court Serviced Apartments – Perfect for Your Trip to London

 Approximately three miles from the centre of London, Earls Court is in the Royal Borough of Kensington and Chelsea.
 South Kensington is just to the east, West Kensington is to the west, south is Chelsea and Kensington is due north and perhaps the best known landmark is the world-famous art deco Earls Court Exhibition Centre.